September 16, 2022

 Just like in the human body, the heart of the vehicle – the engine - is a complex machine with numerous components that must work together to provide the power required to give it life.

-A conventional fuel engine (or ICE: internal combustion engine) has more than 200 parts, which need to be maintained and repaired to keep the engine in good working order.
-Over time, there is more likelihood that one of these hundreds of components such as the crankshaft, carburettor, pistons, etc., will suffer from wear and tear, or become defective, and therefore need repairing.
-Fuel engine faults, can be very costly to repair as mechanics need to strip down the engine to investigate the problem, find the fault and then replace the damaged parts.
-This is a long and costly process as, with the average labour costs of car mechanics being around 50-100€ per hour, the repair bill will soon add up.
+A conventional fuel engine (or ICE: internal combustion engine) has hundreds of moving parts, which need to be maintained and repaired to keep the engine in good working order.
+Over time, there is more likelihood that one of these hundreds of components such as the crankshaft, carburettor, pistons will suffer from wear and tear, or become defective.
+Fuel engine faults can be very costly to repair as mechanics need to strip down the engine to investigate and fix the problem.
+This can be a long and costly process as the average labour costs of a car mechanic is around 50-100€ per hour, so the repair bill will soon add up.

-In comparison, an electric car engine or motor only has 20-25 parts, which significantly reduces the probability of complications, and the associated investigation and repair time needed to fix the problem.
+In comparison, an electric car engine has far fewer parts, thinks dozens not hundreds!
+This significantly reduces the probability of complications, and the associated investigation and repair time needed to fix any issues.
 In addition, an electric car does not require the user to make regular oil and water checks and changes.
-This also reduces the possibility that the fluid levels will get too low, either from a leak, or lack of attention from the owner, which can completely blow the engine altogether.
+That also reduces the possibility that the fluid levels will get too low, either from a leak, or lack of attention from the owner, which can completely blow the engine altogether.

 2. The battery